unjournal/unjournaldata/README.md

 This is the repository for [Unjournal](https://www.unjournal.org) evaluations, meta-analysis, and meta-science.

-Our current reports are available at <https://unjournal.github.io>.
+Outputs and reports from here are published at <https://unjournal.github.io>.

 # How it works